-Sentence Types Based on Grammatical Classification and Functionality
+Sentence Types by Grammatical Classification and Function

 Grammatically, sentences can be categorized according to their syntactic structure: